CataIana/twitch-modlogging/README.md

 * Clone the repo `git clone https://github.com/CataIana/twitch-modlogging.git`

+* Make sure you have a recent python 3 installation.
+E.g Python 3.7 or 3.8

+* Install the required dependencies `pip install --upgrade -r requirements.txt`

 * Rename `examplesettings.json` to `settings.json`

 * Go to the [twitch developer console](https://dev.twitch.tv/console) and click Register Your Application